SENSUIKAN!

 20 April 1944:

-The I-55 is completed at the Kure Navy Yard, commissioned in the IJN and based in the Kure Naval District.
-The I-55 is assigned to Rear Admiral Ishizaki Noboru's (former CO of HYUGA) SubRon 11 in Vice Admiral (Admiral, posthumously) Takagi Takeo's (former CO of MUTSU) Sixth Fleet (Submarines).
-LtCdr Izutsu Monshiro (former CO of I-6) is posted as the Commanding Officer.
+Completed, commissioned in the IJN and based in the Kure Naval District.
+I-55 is assigned to Rear Admiral Ishizaki Noboru's (former CO of HYUGA) SubRon 11 in Vice Admiral (Admiral, posthumously) Takagi Takeo's (former CO of MUTSU) Sixth Fleet (Submarines).
+LtCdr Izutsu Monshiro (former CO of I-6) is the Commanding Officer.

 13 June 1944: Operation "A-GO" - The Defense of the Marianas: